-Please contact the applicable Court Registry or Courthouse for details such as matter title, presiding, room and hearing date – this information is required before you are able to proceed with an order.
+Please contact the applicable Court Registry for details such as matter title, presiding judge, room, hearing date and time – this information is required before you are able to proceed with an order.

 Yes – orders placed in advance are encouraged.
 This is particularly relevant if you require a fast turnaround (i.e. “Progressive” or “Same Day”).
 This can alleviate the pressure of ordering at the last minute and helps us to allocate specific resources on the day of the proceedings/event.
 Placing your order well in advance will help to secure the delivery you require.